Derivation of Kubo's formula for disordered systems at zero temperature: Local gap structure

-The scaling of various objects with $\ell$ depends on $q,d$ and our choice of sub-exponential error $\exp(-c \sqrt{\ell})$.
-The correct scaling of $\Delta$ and $\beta$ to ensure the existence of local structure is given in Theorem~\ref{thm:hypa}.
+The scaling of various objects with $\ell$ depends on $q,d$ and our choice of stretch-exponential error $\exp(-c \sqrt{\ell})$.
+The correct scaling of $\Delta$ and $\beta$ to ensure the existence of local gap structure is given in Theorem~\ref{thm:hypa}.

-Once the local structure for the family $H(s)$ is established, one can use an (enhanced) version of the standard, gapped adiabatic theorem (Lemma \ref{lemma:all_orders}) to control the behavior of the individual spectral patches $P_{J_\gamma} \pa{H^{{\mathcal T}_\gamma}(s)}$, invoking Definition \ref{it:h1c}.
+Once the local gap structure for the family $H(s)$ is established, one can use an (enhanced) version of the standard, gapped adiabatic theorem (Lemma \ref{lemma:all_orders}) to control the behavior of the individual spectral patches $P_{J_\gamma} \pa{H^{{\mathcal T}_\gamma}(s)}$, invoking Definition \ref{it:h1c}.
 This in turn allows us to control the physical evolution of spectral data $Q(s)$ for $H^\T(s)$ near the energy $E$ (see Section \ref{sec:Q} for details).
 Finally, we show that this translates to the adiabatic theorem for the (distorted) Fermi projection, Theorem \ref{thm:AT-loc}.
 The principal idea here is that the removal of the spectral data $Q(s)$ on one hand creates a spectral gap for $H$ (making the standard adiabatic theorem applicable) and on the other does not distort the adiabatic behavior of the system too much since $Q(s)$ itself evolves adiabatically, a feature verified in the previous step.